Habatakurikei/llmmaster/README.md

 LLM Master respects multi-modal approach.
 There are many generative AI models that can be used for different purposes.

-There are 2 categories in LLM Master: major data formats and 3D models.
+There are 3 categories in LLM Master: major data formats, 3D models, and Panorama models.

+More models will be supported soon!

 1. **Major Data Formats**

 The table below represents various conversion capabilities between different media types (text, image, audio/speech and video).
 Some conversions are available, some are pending or coming soon, and others are marked as not applicable (NA) at the moment.